Pests

 Causes

-Winter heating overlapping with bloom season
+Winter heating season overlapping almost exactly with bloom season

 Spread from nearby infested plants